Servant Leadership Certificate

-Examine in depth the core aspects of Servant Leadership, guided by skilled servant leaders.
-This new, 5-module certificate program is open to aspiring servant-leaders in public sector, nonprofit, human services, business, health care, religious, and other organizations.
+Examine in depth the core aspects of Servant Leadership.
+This 5-module certificate program is open to aspiring servant leaders in public sector, nonprofit, human services, business, health care, religious, and other organizations.
 Five 1-day modules include: Servant Leadership Foundations, Artful Leadership through Self-Knowledge, Building Community and Developing Others, Stewardship of Organizational Resources, and Servant Leadership Project: Recognition and Reflection.
 Module 1 is a prerequisite for other modules.

 At a glance

 When: F, Sept 5, 26, Oct 24, Nov 7, Dec 12, 8:30am-3:30pm

 Where: Holy Wisdom Monastery, 4200 Cty Hwy M, Middleton, WI

 Cost: 1 module: 0.6 CEU, $160 | 5 modules: 3.0 CEU, $750

 Robert Toomey: 608-262-2576

 Why this program?

 The new Certificate in Servant Leadership draws on UW-Madison’s unparalleled experience and expertise in helping working professionals expand their knowledge and enhance their careers.
 Through our unique combination of experience, expertise, innovation, and credibility, we can help you be your best for your organization and stand out in an increasingly competitive environment.

 Our goal is to help you succeed by delivering first-hand experience, proven approaches, and best practices.
 Whether you’re new to the field or bring years of experience, you’ll gain proven principles and practical knowledge you can put to use immediately to serve those counting on you for effective leadership.